 \subsection{Visualization}

-\textbf{Comparison with SOTA Methods.} As shown in Fig.~\ref{fig:10-class-epoch}, we compare the embeddings extracted by DINO-V1 (a), CMS (b), and our method (c) for ten classes, with (d) focusing on a subset of three classes from (c).
-The embeddings from DINO-V1 and CMS show significant overlap between classes, whereas our method clearly separates the classes into distinct clusters.
-Notably, classes 17, 74, and 104 collapses almost into a single point in (c), which aligns with the Neural Collapse hypothesis.
-This demonstrates that our method enhances feature discriminability, improving category separability across both known and novel classes.
+\textbf{Comparison with Previous Methods.} As shown in Fig.~\ref{fig:10-class-epoch}, we compare the embeddings extracted by DINOv1 (a), CMS (b), and our method (c) for ten categories, with (d) focusing on a subset of three categories from (c).
+The embeddings from DINO-V1 and CMS show significant overlap between categories, whereas our method clearly separates the categories into distinct clusters.
+Notably, categories 17, 74, and 104 collapse almost into a single point in (c), which aligns with the Neural Collapse hypothesis.
+This demonstrates that our method enhances feature discriminability, improving category separability across both known and novel categories.

-\textbf{Training Process.} Figure~\ref{fig:visualization} shows the t-SNE visualization of NC-GCD training on CUB-200.
-At epoch 0, features are highly entangled with severe category overlap.
-As training progresses, clusters gradually form, improving class separability.
-By epoch 100, categories are more distinct, and at epoch 200, the feature space aligns with the ETF structure, reinforcing clear decision boundaries.
-More results and analysis will be presented in the Appendix.